-Collections care and conservation are a vital part of a museum’s work, which aims to prolong the life of an objects for as long as possible and for future generations to enjoy.
+Collections care and conservation are a vital part of a museum’s work, which aims to prolong the life of an object for as long as possible and for future generations to enjoy.

-Preventive conservation is so important, to manage the changes which happen to objects over time, and to try and reduce the rate of deterioration.
+Preventive conservation helps you to manage the changes which happen to objects over time, and to try and reduce the rate of deterioration.

 Preventive conservation can cover many aspects of collections care, and aims to mitigate the agents of deterioration.
 Advice on how to manage these agents of deterioration can be found below.